osintegrators/JSGranny/README.md

  </code></pre>

 Get project into Webstorm
+* To open WebStorm, cd into the bin dir and execute <pre><code> sudo ./webstorm.sh </code></pre>
 * Open WebStorm and import from file system.
 * Alternatively, you can just see the SS#2 and checkout directly into the IDE from Github. ( Ofcourse you need git and the plugin installed for this.
 See [here](http://www.jetbrains.com/webstorm/webhelp/using-github-integration.html) for help )
 * Simply Press Run at the top ...
 SS#3 ( You may need to specify app.js path on the system)
 * At this point your server should be running on http://localhost:3000/
 * Browse to that url in any browser.

+Without using Webstorm,
+* check out the application via command line
+<pre><code>git clone https://github.com/osintegrators/JSGranny.git</code></pre>

-Without using Webstorm, after you checkout the project from command line.
+after you checkout the project from command line.
 You can simply execute the command to get it to run.
 <pre><code> node app.js </code><pre>